SimoneRebora/ELTeC-deu/README.md

 # ELTeC-deu

 This is the German novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net).
+**Copy forked and modified by Simone Rebora for stylometric analyses.**

 ## Release notes